Jguer/yay/README.md

 ### Vendored Dependencies

 Yay depends on a couple of other projects.
 These are stored in `vendor/` and are built into Yay at build time.
-They do not need to be installed seperatly.
+They do not need to be installed separately.

 Currently yay Depends on: